lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### The Presenter Communicates with the Router

-The guiding rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter.
-The Presenter, then, forwards the event to either its Use Case or its Router.
+A primary rule of VIPER is: each event received by a ViewController must be forwarded directly to its Presenter, without further processing.
+The Presenter has the responsibility to forward the event to either its UseCase or its Router.

-Here is an example of a Presenter interpreting a Cancel event and then forwarding it to its Router:
+Here is an example of a Presenter interpreting a "Cancel" event and then forwarding it to its Router:

 ```Swift
 class ItemEditPresenter {